MicrosoftDocs/Viva/WorkplaceAnalytics/Use/User-Roles.md

 # User roles in Workplace Analytics

-The Workplace Analytics user roles are each distinct in their assigned responsibilities and access permissions.
-Each user role only gives access to actions, pages, dashboards, and data that correspond with that role.
+Users of Workplace Analytics require the correct level of access to specific product areas to perform their required tasks.
+The roles are distinct in their assigned responsibilities and access permissions.
+Each role only gives access to actions, pages, dashboards, and data that correspond with that role.
 Roles are assigned independently, are non-cumulative, and do not roll up.

->[!Note]
->An administrator of Microsoft 365 or Azure Active Directory [assigns the roles](../setup/assign-user-roles.md) that are described in this topic.

 ## Role descriptions and access levels